efschu/llama.cpp/README.md

 ![BeeLlama.cpp logo](beellama.jpg)

 BeeLlama.cpp (or just Bee) is a performance-focused llama.cpp fork for squeezing more speed and context out of local GGUF inference.
-It keeps the familiar llama.cpp tools and server flow, then adds DFlash speculative decoding, adaptive draft control, TurboQuant/TCQ KV-cache compression, Tom TQ3/TQ4 weight formats, and reasoning-loop protection, with full multimodal support.
+It keeps the familiar llama.cpp tools and server flow, then adds DFlash speculative decoding, adaptive draft control, TurboQuant/TCQ KV-cache compression, and reasoning-loop protection, with full multimodal support.

 > Not quite a pegasus, but close enough.